Score-based Tests for Explaining Upper-Level Heterogeneity in Linear Mixed Models: Score-based Tests

 \subsection{Scores}

 Based on the marginal model expression shown in Equation~\eqref{eq:marginml2}, the log likelihood of the LMM can be expressed as:

-Scores, denoted $s_i()$ in this paper, are based on the first partial derivatives of $\ell$ w.r.t. $\bm \xi = (\bm \sigma^2\ \bm \beta)^\top$.
-The scores involve these partial derivatives evaluated for each case $i$, and they can be viewed as a residual: values close to 0 imply that the model provides a good fit to case $i$, and values far from 0 imply the opposite.
+Scores, denoted $s_i()$ in this paper, are based on the first partial derivatives of $\ell$ w.r.t. $\bm \theta = (\bm \sigma^2\ \bm \beta)^\top$.
+The scores involve these partial derivatives evaluated for each observation $i$, where $i$ = ${1, 2, \ldots, n}$, and they can be roughly viewed as a residual: values close to 0 imply that the model provides a good fit to case $i$ with respect to a specific parameter, and values far from 0 imply the opposite.

 The model gradient is equal to the sum of scores across all individuals and clusters: